Introduction: The Evolving Chain-of-thought

 The following image from the paper explains this approach best.

-While this apporach makes a lot of sense, it’s worth noting that their results show that there are two iportant considerations to make:
+While this approach makes a lot of sense, it’s worth noting that their results show that there are two important considerations to make:

 They show for example that on the GSM8K dataset (Grade School Math), least-to-prompt significantly improves on CoT only on questions that require at least 5 reasoning steps.
 It kinda makes sense.
 Think of the problem of last-letter concatenation.
 If the inputs has 2-3 words, one pass with CoT is likely to suffice.
 But for 10 words, the LLM is likely to get lost somehwere in the middle.
 Decomposing the problem to 10 sub-problems is expensive but likely lead to the right solution. (they actually reported 100% accuracy on this task)